-- “My favourite The Sims glitch.”
+- “My favorite The Sims glitch.”
 The title in question linked to a picture of a baby floating in a fish tank.
 It received a positive reaction from the community, drawing in comments such as “This is a glitch?”

-I find it perplexing that proponents of this “supportive community” would try to argue otherwise, considering how blatant and in-your-face their hatred is.
+I find it perplexing that proponents of this “supportive community” would try to argue otherwise, considering how blatant the hatred is.

-Note that the responses below no longer exist due to a change in our comment section in 2019.
+Admin note: The responses below no longer exist due to a change in our comment section in 2019.

 Trevor: “What you don’t point out in this article, is that a lot of us are using this a place to vent our frustrations.”

-Tad Plume: “I don’t understand what anything in Childfree had to do with you?
+Tad Plume: “I don’t understand what anything in Childfree has to do with you?
 All you are doing here is complaining about something that has no effect on your life.
 That seems more insane.”

 - The top post uses the word “Mombie”.

 - The third post also uses the word “Mombie”.
 The poster is basically complaining that his best friend’s pregnant wife received more attention than him on the weekend of his marathon.
 Apparently, he was more worried about the amount of attention that he was (or wasn’t) receiving than the personal accomplishment of running a marathon.

 - A post complaining about an article in which the author states that she would place her children above her husband, if it ever came down to it.
 Everyone is shocked and disgusted by such a statement.
 The absolute horror.